Waldo Stadium: Seelye Center

 In 2003, the stadium took on a new look with the completion of the $25 million Donald J. Seelye Center, built by a local construction company, Kalleward Group.
 The Seelye Center rises eight stories and houses an indoor practice field, weight and fitness rooms, and staff offices.
 It is located on the edge of the northeast endzone, allowing the Seelye club suites to get a view of the game.
 The Seelye Center incorporated the existing Oakland Gymnasium into the structure, allowing for a very modern entrance on one side, and a retro style on the other.

-Notable visiting opponents

-The following is a list of notable programs to play WMU at Waldo Stadium.